Scottish Cancer Intelligence Framework (SCIF)

 IHDP’s initial focus is on the design, development and implementation of a cancer intelligence framework for Scotland.

-Building on the lead from the Scottish Cancer Task Force and on recent developments and investments in informatics, data analytics, digital health, genomics and stratified medicines, IHDP will work to ensure that Scotland makes much better use of its rich cancer data assets to create the kind of data-driven care to which the NHS has long aspired.
+Building on the lead from the Scottish Cancer Task Force, IHDP will work to ensure that Scotland makes better use of its rich cancer data assets.
+Through informatics, data analytics, digital health, genomics and stratified medicines this transformation of data assets will create the kind of data-driven care to which the NHS has long aspired.

-Please see the Scottish Government's reference to the SCIF in their published 2016 Cancer Strategy - Beating Cancer: Ambition and Action.
+The SCIF is mentioned in the Scottish Government's 2016 Cancer Strategy - Beating Cancer: Ambition and Action.